ikripaka/dstu4145-rust/assets/Readme.md

 #### Application of this certain digital signature?
 * This type of digital signature is applied to the most of the providers of electronic trust services, customers, developers in Ukraine.
 * Truncating digital signature, as referred to this work: [link](https://ela.kpi.ua/items/996b943b-6a28-4a89-a351-88849b0318fc).
 Mainly for using in archiving purposes.
-* Moreover, you can find more interesting works on it by typing 'ДСТУ 4145-2002' in any search engine or, for example in student works repository in KPI, [link](https://ela.kpi.ua/home).
+* Moreover, you can find more interesting works on it by typing `ДСТУ 4145-2002` in any search engine or, for example in student works repository in KPI, [link](https://ela.kpi.ua/home).